Carly Fiorina Fast Facts

 February 10, 2016 - Suspends her candidacy for the Republican presidential nomination.

-March 9, 2016 - Fiorina endorses Texas Sen. Ted Cruz at a rally in Miami.
+March 9, 2016 - Fiorina endorses Texas Senator Ted Cruz at a rally in Miami.

 April 27, 2016 - Ted Cruz formally names Fiorina as his vice presidential running mate.
 Cruz suspends his campaign for the Republican presidential nomination on May 3, 2016.